 A home inspector’s job is to perform a physical assessment and inspection of a home.
 While they cannot foresee all of the problems that a home might have, they know how to search for potential issues with a home.
-They are experienced with the biggest home maintenance issues and cost.
+They are experienced with the biggest home maintenance issues and costs.
 The home inspection process provides the buyer with their professional opinions of a home’s major systems, based on their training and level of experience.
-They provide potentional home owners with peace of mind.
+They provide potential homeowners with peace of mind.

-What is the basic process of a home inspection like?
+What is the Process of a Home Inspection?

-Steve V.: An inspection consists of a non-invasive physical examination of a home’s systems, structures and components, intended to identify material defects that exist at the time of the inspection.
+Steve V.: an inspection consists of a non-invasive physical examination of a home’s systems, structures and components, intended to identify material defects that exist at the time of the inspection.
 The heating and cooling equipment is activated, along with operating plumbing fixtures.
 The home inspector tests accessible electrical outlets and fixtures, and operates a representative sampling of doors and windows.
-A visual inspection of the roof, attic crawl spaces, walls and drainage adjacent to the home are also included.
+A visual inspection of the roof, attic crawl space, walls, and drainage adjacent to the home is also included.
 If problems are found, then the inspector should advise the home buyer to obtain further inspections from licensed contractors.
 For example, if there is a problem with a roof, a roofing inspection should be performed by a licensed contractor.

-Steve V.: If it’s something that’s part of the pre-inspection agreement, then usually “yes”.
-For instance, not all inspectors will inspect wells, and therefore it would be excluded in the pre-inspection agreement.
-However, if it’s something that should have been found & disclosed and the defect was missed, that’s when hiring a home inspector with insurance becomes very important.
+Steve V.: if it’s something that’s part of the pre-inspection agreement, then usually “yes”.
+For instance, not all inspectors will inspect wells, and therefore it would be excluded from the pre-inspection agreement.
+However, if it’s something that should have been found and disclosed and the defect was missed, that’s when hiring a home inspector with insurance becomes very important.

 If you liked what you read, check out our related YouTube videos